begmuhommet/low-ops-docs/docs/how-to/monitoring-and-alerts.md

 **To access the `Monitor` tab, follow the steps below:**

-1. On the `Catalog` homepage, choose the application from the list.
+1. Navigate to the Environments tab and choose the environment from the list.
-2. Once the application is selected, the navigaion menu will appear on the left side.
-Click on the `Environments` tab.
-3. Select one of the environments such as `Test`,`Acceptance` or `Production`.

 ![](../assets/environments_overview.jpg)

-4. Once one of the environments is selected, a new dropdown navigation menu will appear.
+2. Once one of the environments is selected, a new dropdown navigation menu will appear.
-5. In the left-side menu, select `Monitor`.
+3. In the left-side menu, select `Monitor`.

 ![](../assets/monitoring.jpg)

-6. Select the period for which to display the metrics: `Today`, `24 hours`, `3 days`, `30 days`.
+4. Select the period for which to display the metrics: `Today`, `24 hours`, `3 days`, `30 days`.

  **Microflow metrics - Mendix Microflow Execution Frequency**